 3. Sow remaining Spring annuals

 This is the time when we start to sow our Spring annuals that like slightly warmer temperatures.
-Our list includes blooms such as: Gomphrena, Strawflower, and Corncockle, Sweet Sultan, Orlaya, and Chocolate Lace Flower.
+Our list includes blooms such as: Corncockle, Baby's Breath & Sweet Sultan.
+We cast out our Orlaya, Chocolate Lace Flower, and Queen Anne's Lace seeds.

 Our favorite vendors include: